All About Blackberry Kush Cannabis Strain

 Blackberries are so underestimated.
 People just love blueberries too much.
 You’ll be glad to know that this strain smells both like blackberries and blueberries.

-It’s like having a healthy berry smoothie on the inhale.
+The taste is like having a healthy berry smoothie on the inhale.
 Blackberry Kush leaves a pretty long-lasting, but pleasant aftertaste.

 If you plan to get Blackberry Kush seeds, you should be ready for a moderately demanding process of nurturing.
 It’s not recommended for outdoor growth, since it doesn’t do well with humidity and it can attract fungus and spider mites.
-So you should have a designated area for indoor growth, with proper lightning and temperature.
+So you should have a designated area for indoor growth, with proper lighting and temperature.